Hendrix-CS/csci150/projects/final.md

 -   Project design due: **{{page.designdue}} @ start of class**
 -   Presentations: **{{page.finaldue}}, Final Exam Period**
 -   Project due: **{{page.finaldue}} @ Final Exam Period**

+Note: Gneerally, no extensions will be granted for the final project!
+Exceptions to this may be worked out *at least* two days in advance of a due date.

 Guidelines
 ----------